Introducing the CBO Treasure Hunt

 equipped it with a custom internal GPS tracking unit run

 by a five (5) year battery pack to power the unit.

-We expect to launch the program in late 2020, during a cruise through the Gulf of Mexico and Caribbean Sea.
+Due to the Covid-19 Pandemic, we have delayed this program and now plan to launch the program in late 2021, during a cruise through the Gulf of Mexico and Caribbean Sea.
 We intend to drop 7 sets or "PODS" of 50 GPS trackable Plastic Porpoises each (see map on below).

 We are also building a mobilized website and a virtual Porpoise Hunter game-like challenge where participants can locate porpoises within retail isles of their local stores to win cash prizes, free trips and merchandise.
 This will be available in late 2020 to our free MSD$ StarFish members.

 will allow our paying MSD$ members to track